Dispute resolution is the formal process for resolving disputes between landlords and tenants – it’s similar to a court proceeding.

 The Residential Tenancy Branch is the authority for hearing all disputes between landlords and tenants under the Residential Tenancy Act and the Manufactured Home Park Tenancy Act.
 The branch schedules hearings and maintains all documents related to each case.

-The Residential Tenancy Branch handles money claims that are $25,000 or less.
+The Residential Tenancy Branch handles money claims that are $35,000 or less (as of June 1, 2017).
 Claims larger than that must be made through the Supreme Court of British Columbia.

 An arbitrator conducts dispute resolution hearings – they’re responsible for:

 - Managing time and communication used during the hearing

 - Listening to testimony from all parties involved and considering evidence

 The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: December 22, 2016.